Leafwing-Studios/Emergence/design/src/player-actions/intent.md

 ## Abilities

 Intent can be used for several abilities, each of which is [unlocked](intent.md#unlocking-and-upgrading) as the player plays the game.
+They are listed here in the approximate unlock order.

+Abilties are always **dual**: their effect can always be thematically mirrored.
+The more straightforward positive effect is always on the left mouse button, while the negative effect is on the right mouse button.

+### *Lure* / *Warning*

+*Lure* gathers units to the area.

+*Warning* repels them from the area.
+This is more efficient to use than Lure.

+### *Flourish* / *Fallow*

+*Flourish* boosts growth and action rate of all units and buildings in the area.
+Costs fo growth and inputs to recipes are unchanged.
+Maintenance costs are increased proportionally.

+*Fallow* slows down growth and action rate of all unit and buildings in the area.
+Maintenance costs are decreased proportionally.
+Recover intent for each affected organism for the duration of the effect.
+When used in dense areas, Fallow is intent-positive (at the cost of productivity).
+It can also be used to slow down consumption in times of need and reduce the rate of pollution.

 ## Unlocking and upgrading